achille-martin/pyqt-crom/README.md

 <a id="getting-started"></a>
 ## 1. Getting started

-:mag: This section guides you through the process of generating a cross-platfrom app from a simple PyQt5 demo app.
+:mag: This section guides you through the process of generating a cross-platform app from a simple PyQt5 demo app.

 <a id="pre-requisites"></a>
 ### 1.1.
 Check the pre-requisites